saeed402/int-2023/50 Commands of Linux.md

 *The difference between both commands is that it displays the last ten lines of the file content.*

 *It is useful for reading the error message.*

+*Following are the options used with tail command:*

+    -n / --lines : Limit output to the last n lines/limit output to the lines following from line n -c / --bytes : Limit output to the last n bytes/limit output to the bytes following from byte n -q / --quiet, --silent : When using multiple files, suppress the output of the file names -v / --verbose : Force output of file names when used with multiple files --help : View Help section for command
+    --version : View version information of command

 ````syntax
 tail <file name>